AMC Theatres: History

 Following the success of the Parkway Twin, AMC followed up with the Embassy 3 triplex at the Country Club Plaza; the Metro Plaza, a four-screen theater in Kansas City in 1966; and a six-screen theater in Omaha in 1969.

 The industry quickly embraced the multiplex concept, where additional screens meant very little difference in staff and operating costs but resulted in a significant profit increase.
 The concept also provided more film choices at one location, drawing bigger crowds.
 It also gave owners the flexibility to show big hits on more screens and less reliance on any individual film that could turn out to be a bust.

 Stanley renamed Durwood Theatres as American Royal Cinema on October 1, 1968, after the American Royal livestock and horse show, but the latter's producers sought an injunction, and the name was changed to American Multi-Cinema, Inc.

-Stanley began to apply military management and the insights of management science to revolutionize the movie theatre industry.
+Stanley began to apply military management and the insights of management science to revolutionize the movie theater industry.
 As he later explained to Variety magazine, "We needed to define what our company was doing in the (exhibition) business.
 My dad wasn't that organized."
 It was structured under the belief that every customer was a "guest".

+In the second quarter of 2026, AMC reported its highest quarterly revenue to date, at US$1.60 billion.
+Attendance increased by 12 percent in its United States theaters and approximately 18 percent in its international markets compared with the same quarter of the previous year.